 She previously worked with Mogas Uganda Limited from 2011 to 2013 as a General Ledger Accountant, Ugachick Poultry Breeders from 2009 to 2011 as a Cost and Management accountant and Price & King Certified Public Accountants (2008 to 2009) as Audit Assistant.

-Alice is currently the Finance Intern at Akina Mama Wa Afrika.
+Alice is the Finance and Administrative Officer at Akina Mama Wa Afrika.
 She is a graduate with a Bachelor’s Degree in Accounting and Finance awarded from Kyambogo University, Uganda.

 She has more than 3 years of working experience in the accounting profession, having worked with Farm Source Limited as the Accountant; handling accounting transactions using Tally ERP9 and as the Accounts Assistant of Aquva International Limited.